mttcrsp/fosdem/README.md

 - Get access to slides and all material provided by speakers

 The app is compatible with iOS 11+ iPhone/iPad devices and provides support for dynamic type, VoiceOver and Dark Mode.

-> The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.

 ## Contributing